-When it comes to paneling ideas for walls, there are many styles available to suit the age of your house and personal taste.
+When it comes to wall paneling ideas, there are many styles available to suit the age of your house and personal taste.
 Some incorporate a richer effect, such as hand-carved friezes and pilasters, others have a traditional aged and polished finish, and some, such as the Tudor linenfold, are highly decorative.

 It is entirely personal, but a typical approach, just as with other wall decor ideas, would be to match the style of the paneling to the period of a house.
 Georgian houses, with their high ceilings, typically suit full-height paneling featuring simple rectangular shapes.

-Houses dating from the 16th and 17th century will tend to favor paneling made up of smaller squares.
+Houses dating from the 16th and 17th centuries will tend to favor paneling made up of smaller squares.
 A cottage, meanwhile, might suit plank and muntin walls, a technique that uses large oak beams as a frame with oak paneling in between.
-The Victorian typically opted for panelling at dado rail height in their houses.
+The Victorians typically opted for paneling at dado rail height in their houses.

 Classic board and batten paneling is given a contemporary twist painted the same muted shade throughout, from floor to ceiling.
 Adding a modern statement piece of furniture in a bold, standout color will pop against the backdrop and looks striking styled up with artwork and colorful lamps.

-Give plain white paneling a fancy twist by adding a repeat motif in a vibrant contrast colour.
+Give plain white wall paneling a fancy twist by adding a repeat motif in a vibrant contrast color.
 Using a simple Moghul-style block stencil on plain areas of wall adds an ornamental element and will create a decorative backdrop that is easier on the eye than a busy wallpaper print.